 I don’t think I am unique, nor special, but I do think this happened because I am open to it and welcome the opportunity.
 So, I believe anyone who wishes to can begin a pen pal relationship that suits their lifestyle, interest and needs.

 There are various Pen Pal Match Up sites online.
-Travel and Leisure published a list in March of 2020, some of which focus on special interests, like women travelers.
+Travel and Leisure published a list in 2022, some of which focus on special interests, like women travelers.
 I also found an online article on Martha Stewart’s site that offers links.

 For those who enjoys taking a pen in hand, there is Snail Mail Pen Pals Ladies Only.